StudyFrenchSpanish

 The treaty divided the newly discovered territories outside of Europe into two halves.

-The east and southside were from Portugal and the west to Castile (later to become part of Spain).
+The east and south sides were from Portugal, and the west was to Castile (later to become part of Spain).

 Vasco da Gama reached India in 1498.
 Pedro Álvares de Cabral commanded the second expedition sent to India, but on that voyage, he officially found Brazil in 1500.

 Portugal colonized Brazil in the 1500s.
-Later, they banned local languages, including Tupi, and people were required to speak Portuguese strictly.
+Later, they banned local languages, including Tupi, and required people to speak Portuguese strictly.

-In the 16th century, Portugal had dominion over areas from the Atlantic until the Far East, making it a vast empire.
+In the 16th century, Portugal ruled areas from the Atlantic to the Far East, making it a vast empire.

 Throughout the 16th century, Portugal had no European rivals on the long sea route around Africa.